OzgerOnur/JavaBootCamp-Project-TicketBooking/README.md

 - url : /flightExpeditions

-	- get request : it brings all of flights
+	- get request : able to search with url query( between two time while and from to where)

 	- post request : it is saving flight of you gave